 What is InSight?

 InSight technology is a unique method for observing cellular reactions in a living organism.
-The method has been developed by researchers in Rolf Luft Research Center for Diabetes and Endocrinology at Karoliska Institutet, Sweden.
-It was first used to study the performance of pancreatic insulin-producing beta-cells implanted into a mouse.
+The method has been developed by researchers at the Rolf Luft Research Center for Diabetes and Endocrinology, Karoliska Institutet, Sweden.
+It was first used to study the performance of pancreatic insulin-producing beta-cells implanted into a mouse eye.

 After a completed implantation of cells into the anterior chamber of an eye, the remaining steps of the InSight technology are non-invasive: Molecular reactions in the implanted as well as the surrounding cells are studied in a specifically designed microscopic system.